apache/maven-site/content/markdown/what-is-maven.md

 ### Providing guidelines for best practices development

-Maven aims to gather current principles for best practices development and make it easy to guide a project in that direction.
+Maven aims to gather current best practices for development and make it easy to guide a project in that direction.

 For example, specification, execution, and reporting of unit tests are part of the normal build cycle using Maven.
-Current unit testing best practices were used as guidelines:
+Unit testing best practices were used as guidelines:

 - Keeping test source code in a separate, but parallel source tree